- Internet and society

 Privacy Value Networks (PVNets) is producing an empirical base for developing concepts of privacy across contexts and timeframes, addressing a current lack of clarity of what privacy is and what it means to stakeholders in different usage scenarios.

 Through analysis of OxIS survey data and in-depth interviews this project will explore if and how individuals from less well-off backgrounds can use the Internet to influence their social mobility.

 Participants: Professor William H. Dutton, Dr Leslie Haddon

 A qualitative study of how individuals view and manage unwanted email, particularly spam, based on semi-structured interviews of users.

-Participants: Dr Mark Graham, Devin Gaffney, Scott A. Hale, Dr Ning Wang
+Participants: Professor Mark Graham, Devin Gaffney, Dr Scott A. Hale, Dr Ning Wang

 This project is using Twitter data to comprehensively uncover where Internet content is being created; whether the amount of content created in different places is changing over time; and how content moves across time and space in the Social Web.

 Participants: Professor Mark Graham, Dr Bernie Hogan, Dr Ilhem Allagui, Richard Farmbrough, Dr Heather Ford, Dr Ali Frihida, Ahmed Medhat Mohamed, Clarence Singleton